 Eric was married with two children.
 Life at home was good, and he considered his relationship with his wife to be healthy.
 They frequently spent time together and intimacy between the two of them was good.
-He never considered having an affair until he faced a potentially compromising situation with a co-worker.
+He never considered having an affair or needing to affair-proof his marriage until he faced a potentially compromising situation with a co-worker.

 “Contrary to popular belief, most people do not set out to have an affair,” says Dr. Shirley Glass, infidelity expert and author of Not “Just Friends”: Rebuilding Trust and Recovering Your Sanity After Infidelity.
 “Eric’s situation is all too common.
 It is faulty thinking to believe that being attracted to someone else means something is wrong at home.
 It is possible to be attracted to somebody else, even if you have a good marriage.”

 Appropriate Boundaries Are Important for Affair-Proofing Your Marriage

 “The single most important protector against an affair is appropriate boundaries,” Glass says.
 “In a culture where men and women are working so closely, you must make sure you are not creating opportunities for an affair to occur.
 Especially at a time when you might be vulnerable—like right after a fight with your spouse.
 One of the most common doorways into an affair is where a man and woman who are ‘just friends’ innocently begin to discuss problems in their primary relationship.
 They are doing their marriage work with someone who might not be a friend to the marriage.”